ddadaal/ddadaal.me/contents/about-me.md

 ## Basics

 - Male
-- Born in March 20, 1998
+- Born in March 20, 1998 in Chongqing
-- Hometown in Chongqing
 - Undergraduate of Software Engineering in Nanjing University since 2016.
-- Seeking for a girlfriend with determination to pursue her dream
+- Seeking for a girlfriend with a determination to pursue career

 ## Programming Preferences

-- Full Stack Web
+- Web frontend and backend design and implementation
-- Most used languages: C#, TypeScript, Java, Python
+- Most used languages: TypeScript, Java, C#, Python
 - Most used frameworks: React, ASP.NET Core, Spring Boot, Flask
 - Fields of interests: System, Architecture, Software Engineering